-First grade students identified as "at-risk" for reading failure were placed in an intensive reading and writing classroom, receiving Fundations[®] as their primary decoding and spelling program.
-An efficacy study of Fundations was performed, and student data were collected at the beginning and end of the school year using the Woodcock Johnson III.
+First grade students identified as "at-risk" for reading failure were placed in an intensive Tier 2 reading and writing classroom; they received Fundations® as their primary decoding and spelling program.
+An efficacy study of Fundations was performed, and student data were collected at the beginning and end of the school year using the Woodcock Johnson III (WJIII) Basic Reading Skills subtest.
+The WJIII Basic Reading Skills subtest is a combination of the Letter-Word Identification and the Word Attack.